hannahsteinbach/trafficlight_interjections/README.md

 ###  License
-- All files in `data/`  were directly downlaoded from https://www.bundestag.de/services/opendata.
+- All files in `data/`  were directly downloaded from https://www.bundestag.de/services/opendata.
 - The tool for structuring files and the manual annotations are under **CC-BY-NC-4.0**. <br> <br> <br>